-Chemical analyses of soil samples collected in RZ-B during the Soil Investigation Programs indicated locations within the upper 10 feet of soil where dioxin, hexachlorobenzene (HCB) and other semi-volatile organic compounds (SVOCs); asbestos, metals, and/or perchlorate exceed their respective soil cleanup criteria.
+Chemical analyses of soil samples collected in RZ-B during the Soil Investigation Programs indicated locations where dioxin, hexachlorobenzene (HCB) and other semi-volatile organic compounds (SVOCs); asbestos, metals, and/or perchlorate exceed their respective soil cleanup criteria.
 Remedial excavation areas for RZ-B have been developed using the Phase A and B soil analytical data supplemented by the pre-confirmation sampling.
-The excavation areas define portions of the Site where soil exceeds BCL or other comparison criteria, as specified in the Introduction to this report.-on Figure 1 of the RAW and defined in Footnote 1 of the RAW.
+The excavation areas define portions of the Site where soil exceeds BCL or other comparison criteria, as specified in the Introduction to this report.
 Figure 1 shows the excavation area boundaries and the chemical data upon which they are based.

-A CD containing the soil sample analytical data from borings advanced during the Soil Investigation Programs is included in Appendix A.-Appendix A also contains a set of summary tables presenting the sampling data for those chemicals identified to be remediated in RZ-B: dioxin/furans, HCB, polynuclear aromatic hydrocarbons (PAHS), referred to as benzo(a) pyrene toxicity equivalency (TEQ), arsenic, perchlorate and asbestos.
+A CD containing the soil sample analytical data from borings advanced during the Soil Investigation Programs is included in Appendix A. Appendix A also contains a set of summary tables presenting the sampling data for those chemicals identified to be remediated in RZ-B: dioxins/furans, HCB, polynuclear aromatic hydrocarbons (PAHS), referred to as benzo(a) pyrene toxicity equivalency (TEQ), arsenic, perchlorate and asbestos.